 Results of Operations

-Management's discussion and analysis of financial condition and results of operations ("MD&A") includes a discussion of the consolidated results from operations of The OLB Group, Inc. and its subsidiaries for the three and nine months ended September 30, 2021 and 2020.
+Management's discussion and analysis of financial condition and results of operations ("MD&A") includes a discussion of the consolidated results from operations of The OLB Group, Inc. and its subsidiaries for the three ended March 31, 2022 and 2021.

 Liquidity and Capital Resources